1. Introduction

 2.2 Practical Considerations for FID

-- Resolution Consistency: FID scores are only comparable when calculated on images of the same resolution
+- Resolution Consistency: Apples and oranges.
+FID scores are only meaningful when compared across images evaluated at the same resolution.

 2.3 Beyond FID: Text-Image Alignment Metrics